-The thrills and joys Bosnia offers in the realm of road cycling are second to those of mountain biking, but this does not mean some great road cycling can’t be experienced in Bosnia.
-Being wise about your choice or road and time of riding are the main factors towards making road cycling in Bosnia and Herzegovina enjoyable and experiencing its beauty on two wheels.
+The thrills and joys that Bosnia offers in the realm of road cycling are second only to those of mountain biking.
+But this doesn't mean some great road cycling can’t be experienced in Bosnia.
+Being wise about your choice of road and time of riding are the main factors towards making road cycling in Bosnia and Herzegovina enjoyable and experiencing its beauty on two wheels.

 Sarajevo and Mostar are the two most visited cities in Bosnia and Herzegovina, and visitors will likely be staying in one of the two.
 Road cycling is possible all year round in Mostar, which is blessed with a Mediterranean climate, while cycling in Sarajevo and around it is a definitive no-no during winter.

-Self-propelling yourself on two wheels through Sarajevo is made enjoyable thanks to the fact that in recent years the city got dedicated bike lanes covering almost the entire length of the city.
+Self-propelling yourself on two wheels through Sarajevo is made enjoyable thanks to the dedicated bike lanes, covering almost the entire length of the city.
 The tour is a truly enjoyable cultural experience that enables you to see Sarajevo’s many majestic buildings and monuments in a day’s worth of cycling.

 Further south you will see the famous Latin bridge, where the assassination of archduke Franz Ferdinand took place.
 Pop into the city to see the timeless Sacred Heart Cathedral, Bosnia’s largest Catholic Church.

 After leaving the city centre you can cycle through the refreshing and tree covered Wilson’s promenade and then onto a dedicated cycling track that stretches for almost 8km all the way to Ilidža.
 A great way to end your tour is to cycle to Vrelo Bosne, a serene and beautiful nature park filled with crystal clear lakes and streams that are home to many swans.
 Entry into Vrelo Bosne costs 1 Euro per person.

 Sarajevo to Konjic